svenpaulsen/ts3client-macos-plugin/README.md

-# ts3client-macos-plugin
+# TeamSpeak 3 Client macOS Plugin

-TeamSpeak 3 Client macOS Plugin
+This simple plugin enhances some features of the TeamSpeak 3 Client and resolves issues on macOS by using the Cocoa Framework.